Two forms of vitamin D are important for nutrition:

 The diagnosis of rickets or osteomalacia is based on symptoms, the characteristic appearance of bones on x-rays, and a low level of vitamin D in the blood.

 Prevention and Treatment

 Many people need to take vitamin D supplements.
 Getting enough exposure to sunlight may be difficult, especially because the skin also needs to be protected from sun damage.
 Natural foods rarely contains enough vitamin D to compensate for lack of sunlight.
-Many multiple vitamins contain little or no vitamin D. Vitamin D supplements are particularly important for people who are at risk (such as people who are older, housebound, or living in long-term care facilities).
+Vitamin D supplements are particularly important for people who are at risk (such as people who are older, housebound, or living in long-term care facilities).
 To prevent deficiency, older people should usually take 800 IU of vitamin D daily in supplements, but some older people need more.